sara-sabr/ITStrategy/presentations/en/2020-01-22-Working-in-the-open.md

 If possible and applicable, release it under an open licence:

 - An [open source licence](https://www.canada.ca/en/government/system/digital-government/open-source-software/guide-for-publishing-open-source-code.html#toc04) - for source code
-- The [Open Government Licence – Canada](https://open.canada.ca/en/open-government-licence-canada) - for data or information
+- The [Open Government Licence – Canada](https://open.canada.ca/en/open-government-licence-canada) - for data and information

 Note: